|

 campaign..

-Television entitled A Hero To Me exploring the legacy of her
+Ghost" (Dundurn Press 2017), exploring the legacy of her

-famous grandfather and Canadian icon World War One flying ace
+famous grandfather and Canadian icon, World War One flying ace

 Billy Bishop.